 Shopify’s APIs have a different architecture which requires more skill, so you will probably need the support of a developer which will add to your costs.

 Content and product management – Rich product information is important for customers.
 To manage your ecommerce operations effectively and to meet your customers’ expectations, you will need a single source of truth about your products and their availability.

 VTEX has a flexible content management system (CMS) that allows you to oversee the structure of your site including headers, footers, main content, product lists, product details, and your digital resources.
-You can also build customisable templates.
+You can also build customizable templates.
 The catalog module allows you to manage all products, your stockkeeping unit (SKU) lists, and specifications.

-Shopify provides free and fully customisable templates or you can use Shopify’s templating language, Liquid, to build your own.
+Shopify provides free and fully customizable templates or you can use Shopify’s templating language, Liquid, to build your own.
 You can also easily add, edit, and list all your products with a drag and drop system.

 Ordering – Effectively managing and fulfilling online orders is also essential to meet customer expectations.
 This includes everything from order routing and printing shipping labels to returns and subscription management.
 To be competitive, you will need flexible, scalable, and adaptable solutions.

 The VTEX order management system (OMS) allows you to see and manage all orders filtered by date of delivery, invoice, channels, or status for example.
-It includes an order workflow which will help you manage the fulfilment process, along with a timeline that you can share with your customers.
+It includes an order workflow which will help you manage the fulfillment process, along with a timeline that you can share with your customers.

 Marketing – Your marketing strategy will need to be delivered consistently across multiple channels, ultimately bringing potential customers to the product pages on your site.
-You will be looking for tools to help optimise and streamline your processes to achieve the best results.
+You will be looking for tools to help optimize and streamline your processes to achieve the best results.

 VTEX allows you to add coupons and pre-defined promotions, bundles and progressive discounts.
 The pricing module allows you to modify all product prices and establish pricing rules.